 - Fluorescence observation with NA of up to 0.9

-- LCD display with button control, joystick operation (option) and control via USB interface
+- LCD display with button control, standalone joystick operation and full software control via USB interface

-- Automated heating cycle to drive out moisture
+- Automated heating "bake-out" cycle to drive out moisture

 Electron microscopy (EM) provides structural information at very high resolution.
 However, it can give only restricted insight into biological and chemical processes due to limitations in staining and sample preparation processes.
 Fluorescence microscopy on the other hand is a very sensitive method to detect biological, chemical and genetic processes and events inside living cells.

-Cryo-CLEM brings it all together: it is a new and emerging technique to combine the individual advantages from both Fluorescence and EM by imaging the same sample location with both techniques and superimposing the complementing information.
+Cryo-CLEM brings it all together: it is a new and emerging technique that combines the individual advantages from both Fluorescence and EM by imaging the same sample location with both techniques and superimposing the complementary information.

 "We are using the cryo-correlative stage to screen cells trapped in a thin layer of ice prior to imaging the samples at synchrotrons in Oxford, Barcelona and Berlin.
 The team at Linkam Scientific have helped to drive forward our research, quickly adapting and refining the technology to deliver an elegant, flexible, user-friendly stage."
-Dr. Lucy Collinson -Head of Electron Microscopy, London Research Institute
+Dr. Lucy Collinson -Head of Electron Microscopy, The Francis Crick Institute

 Imaging of vitrified samples under cryo-conditions